 Spring is only a few weeks away so get ready with your February Garden To Do List:

 Did you miss your chance to plant spring bulbs in September/October?
 If so, you can buy bulbs in growth in pots in garden centres from around about now.
 Get them while you can.
-Stocks may be limited; an increased interest in horticulture as a lockdown activity has left producers struggling to keep up with demand.
+Stocks may be limited; a post Covid lockdown increased interest in horticulture has left producers struggling to keep up with demand in some cases.

 Move shrubs and plant bare root trees